 Bringing the grid online

 The Internet of Things, according to IBM, “is the concept of connecting any device (so long as it has an on/off switch) to the Internet and to other connected devices.
 The IoT is a giant network of connected things and people – all of which collect and share data about the way they are used and about the environment around them.”
 It came to prominence in 2008 and has continued to expand since, connecting information about goods, services, and the people that use them.
-According to research by MarketsandMarkets, the utilities IoT market reached $28.6 billion in 2019 and is expected to reach almost $54 billion by 2024.
+According to a recent analysis, the global IoT in utilities market is valued at over $38 billion in 2024 and is expected to reach almost $78 billion by 2034.

 Regardless of whether utilities handle electricity, water, or gas, IoT is improving how energy usage data is collected and used, automating procedures and improving efficiencies across the board.
 Many cities are beginning to replace traditional energy meters with smart meters that automatically send energy usage data to a utility company’s data center in the cloud.
 They eliminate the need for meter readers to walk from meter to meter manually collecting and recording usage data.
 Instead, this staff can be used for more strategic initiatives and problem-solving tasks.